Hyaluronidase Enzyme to reverse your lip filler

-Injecting Hyaluronidase, although a commonly performed treatment for over-correction or misplacement of hyaluronic acid does carry the above risks and the patients often do not realise that it is a medical treatment that has to be done by a doctor with a prescription specifically for that patient and its use off-licence.
+Injecting Hyaluronidase, is a common and preferred treatment and it does carry the above risks and patients often do not realise that it is a medical treatment that has to be done by a doctor with a prescription.

-How soon after Hyaluronidase injection for treatment of over-correction or misplaced hyaluronic acid filler can the patient have new HA filler re-injected?
+How soon can I have new HA filler re-injected?

-In summary, the use of Hyaluronidase in the treatment of complications from the hyaluronic acid dermal filler such as over-correction or misplacement is not universally performed.
-It should only be performed by experienced practitioners who can assess the area and who have been given the adequate information as to the quantity and type of HA that was injected.
-They can then advise the patient accordingly whether they are suitable and then choose the correct amount of Hyaluronidase to inject.
+Therefore re-injection should only be performed by experienced practitioners who can assess the area and who have been given adequate information as to the quantity and type of HA that was injected.
+We can then advise the patient accordingly whether they are suitable and then choose the correct amount of Hyaluronidase to inject.

-Oculoplastic surgeons inject HA fillers and are often well qualified to use Hyaluronidase enzyme to reverse them either in their own patients or patients from elsewhere because they have a wide experience.
+Oculoplastic surgeons here at Clinica London inject HA fillers and are often well qualified to use perform reversal because we have a wide experience.